adamblvck/portfolio-explorer/README.md

 ### Deployment on heroku

-For a new heroku, you need to
+For a new heroku, you need to execute the following command:

 ~~~
 git push heroku master